Teaching and learning at UBC Science

 UBC's Earth Sciences Building features large up-to-date teaching spaces, new computer labs, and geoscience labs with a public view.

-The Abdul Ladha Science Student Centre—funded by UBC Science students and the generous support of technology entrepreneur Abdul Ladha—offers a dedicated space for UBC's 8,000 science students.
+The Abdul Ladha Science Student Centre—funded by UBC Science students and the generous support of technology entrepreneur Abdul Ladha—offers a dedicated space for all UBC Science students.